legit-gaming/legit-gaming.github.io/week1/Goals.md

 4. Create a random number
 5. Create functions
 6. Use if statements
-7. Introduce user input, buttons, and alerts
+7. Grab data from a webpage
-8. Review DOM document and using element ID
+8. Using buttons and alerts

 ### 1. Print with console.log